 The early signs of pregnancy

 A woman's body goes through a lot of changes during pregnancy, even from a week after conception.
 The early symptoms of pregnancy vary from woman to woman and from pregnancy to pregnancy, so don't worry if you don't get any symptoms or just a few.

 As a general rule, you will tend to have similar pregnancies to your mother.
-Some women will feel emotional as the increased level of hormones circulating in the body can play havoc with emotions.
+Some women will feel emotional as the increased hormones levels circulating in the body can play havoc with emotions.

 Learn how to ensure a smooth and healthy pregnancy, by reading My Pregnancy Guide.

-These are around 20 early pregnancy symptoms based on traditional Chinese medicine:
+These are around 23 common early pregnancy signs:

 - Abdominal fat